IPE-Initiative/founding-documents/product-profile-matrix.md

 * **Ebook** Ebook is the electronic asset.
 Usually an epub (epub3/epub3) or its variants (.mobi, iBooks).

 * **Sale information** Information you need to sell your product.
-More or less the information which would be displayed on a storefront (e.g. title, subtitle, contributors, categories, keywords, bisac subjects, abstract, prices, sales rights)
+More or less the information which would be displayed on a storefront (e.g. title, subtitle, contributors, categories, keywords, bisac subjects, abstract, prices, sales rights).

 * **Order information** Information you need to actually order a book.
 Like which wholeseller has it in stock.

-* **Marketing information*** Might be extracts of titles, reviews, press-articles, summaries, biography of the author
+* **Marketing information*** Might be extracts of titles, reviews, press-articles, summaries, biography of the author.

 Matrix
 ------